 Since the Gibson Island Corporation and Gibson Island Club were inaugurated, significant changes have taken place in response to changing lifestyles.
 However, Stuart Symington's vision of a private, professional class community where members are able to enjoy a full variety of recreational activities, within close proximity of the city, remains fully intact.

-The original Clubhouse was demolished in the fall of 2015, and during 2016-2017, a brand new facility was built on the existing footprint.
+The original Clubhouse was demolished in the fall of 2015, and a new facility built on the existing footprint.
 On September 3, 2016, the new Clubhouse was dedicated with a lavish party attended by Club members and their guests.
 The new Clubhouse features two stories of beautiful space with all dining venues taking full advantage of the spectacular views of the Chesapeake Bay.
 The Bay Side Bar is a popular spot for Friday night Happy Hour and the second floor Grill Room is a favorite for casual dining.
-Many Gibson Island families are booking the Rotunda for weddings and special events!
-Outside, the grand porch across the back of the building and the dance terrace on the pool side, are wonderful places to relax, watch the boats passing on the Bay and enjoy the cool evening breezes.
+Many Gibson Island families book the Rotunda for weddings and special events.
+Outside, the great porch across the back of the building and the dance terrace on the pool side are wonderful places to relax, watch the boats passing on the Bay and enjoy the cool evening breezes.

 In 2018, the Cottages at Gibson Island were completely renovated, offering a variety of flexible room options for island guests.
 The Gibson House was also completely renovated and updated.